 Education (Download 2017 Curriculum Vitae)

-- 36 months fieldwork experience in Indonesia, Malaysia, Thailand, Fiji, and Tahiti.
+- Years of fieldwork experience in Indonesia, Malaysia, Thailand, Fiji, and Tahiti.
 Methods employed include biophysical and ecological measurements; interviews; monitoring wildlife trade; direct and indirect wildlife monitoring; SMART patrol design; big data management; big data analysis.

-- Experienced user of R and multivariate statistical methods, including hierarchal modeling using maximum likelihood and Bayesian approaches, advanced meta-regression approaches, and working with biodiversity-specific indexes and analyses.
+- Experienced user of R for multivariate statistics, including hierarchal modeling using maximum likelihood and Bayesian approaches, advanced meta-regression approaches, and working with biodiversity-specific indexes and analyses.

-- Leadership.
-I hired, trained, and managed field teams (12 persons each) to conduct tiger camera trap program.
-I worked extensively with regional and local NGOs and national park authorities.
-I have led summer-long undergraduate field courses.
+- Leadership - I have built and run all projects relating to my first-authored publications, including hiring, training, and managing field teams.
+I work extensively with regional and local NGOs and national park authorities.
+I also lead summer-long undergraduate field courses.

 - Proficent in Bahasa Indonesia, Bahasa Malay, Spanish